openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 .# Abstract

-This specification defines an extension of OpenID Connect to allow requesting issuance of verifiable credentials in addition to the standard OpenID Connect assertions.
+This specification defines an API and corresponding OAuth-based authorization mechanisms for issuance of verifiable credentials.
+This specification can be combined with OpenID Connect to obtain identity assertions along with verifiable credentials.

 {mainmatter}

 # Introduction

-This specification extends OpenID Connect with support for issuance of verifiable credentials, e.g., in the form of W3C Verifiable Credentials.
-This allows existing OpenID Connect OPs to extend their service and become credential issuers.
-It also allows new applications built using Verifiable Credentials to utilize OpenID Connect as integration and interoperability layer.
+This specification defines an API and corresponding OAuth-based authorization mechanisms for issuance of verifiable credentials, e.g., in the form of W3C Verifiable Credentials.
+This allows existing OAuth deployments and OpenID Connect OPs to extend their service and become credential issuers.
+It also allows new applications built using Verifiable Credentials to utilize OAuth and OpenID Connect as integration and interoperability layer.

-OpenID Connect is an obvious choice for this use case since it already allows Relying Parties to request identity assertions.
-Verifiable Credentials are very similar in that they allow an Issuer to assert End-User claims.
+OpenID Connect would be an obvious choice for this use case since it already allows Relying Parties to request identity assertions.
+However, early implementation experience suggests adoption is made easier if the base protocol focuses on credential issuance only without the need to assert, for example, stable `sub` values as required by [@OpenID.Core].
+Thus the working group decided to base the protocol on OAuth.
+Applications can nevertheless be built using OpenID Connect and the credential issuance API as OpenID Connect is built on top of OAuth.

+Verifiable Credentials are very similar to identity assertions in that they allow an Issuer to assert End-User claims.
 In contrast to the identity assertions, a verifiable credential follows a pre-defined schema (the credential type) and is bound to key material allowing the End-User to prove the legitimate possession of the credential.
 This allows direct presentation of the credential without involvement of the credential issuer.
 This specification caters for those differences.

 # Terminology